Where is Queen’s? | Ultimate University Guide

 - A tour around a former maximum-security prison, pro-tip, you can get a discount when you register with a Kingston address.

 Shopping.
 Movies.
 Theatre.
 Dancing.
 Eat!
 Kingston may be a smaller town; however, it is full of activities.

-- Some highlights include going to Lake Ontario Park, Kingston Expert Tees for mini golf and a driving range, and Fort Henry.
+- Some highlights include going to Lake Ontario Park, Landings Gold Course to play golf, and Fort Henry.

 - Did you know Kingston has the most restaurants per capita in Canada, and it’s second only to New Orleans in North America!

 - Leon’s Centre is a 5,000-seat, multi-purpose facility focused on major touring acts and sports.
 The arena has since hosted several concerts and entertainment events by artists including Elton John, Avril Lavigne, Neil Young, Cirque du Soleil, Deadmau5, Jerry Seinfeld, Bryan Adams, Bob Dylan, Willie Nelson, Carrie Underwood, Brooks & Dunn, Leonard Cohen, Reba McEntire, Billy Talent, and Sting among many others.
 Their main tenants are the Kingston Frotenacs, a team who plays in the Ontario Hockey League.